-The appearance of the uterus as a whole differs Uterus in from that found immediately after delivery, there detail. being no indication of its separation into two parts-a firm and a flaccid one; and the contour resembles much more that of the non-pregnant organ.
+The appearance of the uterus as a whole differs Uterus in from that found immediately after delivery, there detail. being no indication of its separation into two partsa firm and a flaccid one; and the contour resembles much more that of the non-pregnant organ.
 It is 5.5 in. long and 3.7 in. antero-posteriorly, and has a cavity 4.5 in. in length.
 The exact measurements of the walls are 1.5 in. to 1.75 in. thick anteriorly, 1 in. at fundus, and 1.25 in. to 1.5 in. posteriorly; they do not become distinctly thinner before passing into the cervix.

-In addition to the frozen sections of the cadaver, Examination of uteri removed have been recently described post-partum uteri moved from removed from the body with the special purpose of the body. determining the extent and nature of the flaccid lower segment of the uterus.
+In addition to the frozen sections of the cadaver, Examination there have been recently described post-partum uteri of uteri removed from removed from the body with the special purpose of the body. determining the extent and nature of the flaccid lower segment of the uterus.
 It is evident that, for the examination of its surface, the uterus must be laid open instead of being merely sliced through as in a frozen section; and, further, for microscopic examination, the tissue must be specially prepared, since the process of immediately freezing fresh tissues without the use of hardening fluids makes them unfit for fine microscopic work.
 The description of these in detail, we have also thrown into a tabular form.
 The table will be found on pages 150 to 159.

 The first four columns give period after delivery, name of reporter, history of case, and nature of preparation: these last two are very important, for the character of the labour and the cause of death affect the condition of the uterus, and spirit preparations give different results from those of fresh material.
-The Attachment of fifth column shows the relations of the peritoneum anteriorly; and on running the eye downwards we see that almost every one has observed that it is not firmly attached over the lower part of the anterior wall but can be easily stripped off up to a "line of firm attachment;" the position of the line (which is unfortunately given in only a few cases) ranges from 2 in. to 4.8 in. above the anterior lip, the latter measurement being in a case of obstructed labour.
-From column six, we learn that the length of the uterus from os externum to outside the fundus varies considerably in different cases during the first days of the puerperium (from 6.5 in. to 8.4 in.), nor can we trace a progressive diminution.
-We must remember, however, that in the majority of the cases there are present pathological conditions which affect peritoneum.
+The Attachment of fifth column shows the relations of the peritoneum anteriorly; and on running the eye downwards we see that almost every one has observed that it is not firmly attached over the lower part of the anterior peritoneum.